bethz/ManagerReadme/README.md

 # 1:1's
 Starting next week, everyone should schedule a weekly, 1:1 with me.
 I prefer that you schedule the meeting so it works in your time zone and you can avoid interrupting other meetings or work.

 One of my key philosophies is that I have a motivated team that I don't need to micromanage.
-Your daily work will be guided by our partners and customers and you will be directly driving that.
 I like to keep 1:1s less about the status of your work and more about how work is going, how I can be a sounding board for your ideas and if there is anything I can do to guide you, coach you or anything else that can improve your career.
 More on that below.

 If I'm traveling, I may, on occasion need to cancel due to timezone issues or conflicts.
 If I need to cancel, I can always make time for IMs or a conversation at another time.